 I hope these books do the same for you.

-In Free to Learn, developmental psychologist Peter Gray writes a compelling argument about trusting our children to learn through play.
-He draws from research to prove that play is how children learn best, and that formal education stifles that learning and potentially kills their natural curiosity.
+In Free to Learn, developmental psychologist and Boston College professor Peter Gray writes a compelling argument about trusting our children to learn through play.

 This was the book that first introduced me to a Charlotte Mason approach to education.
 While I’ve left behind some of her practices, it does align extremely well with my parenting philosophy and how I see my children – as valuable, equal contributors to the world, if immature ones.